VOC Solvents Regulations

 The Organic Solvents Regulations were adopted to regulate the commercial usage of solvents within various sectors of industry in Ireland.
 The regulations affect a wide variety of industrial activities, from dry cleaning, printing, lamination and surface coating processes, to footwear and pharmaceutical products manufacturing.

 Commercial solvent users must determine if these regulations apply to their individual operations, based on the consumption threshold limits applicable to their respective sectors.
 Different limits and exemptions apply to particular types of industrial activity, depending on the amount of solvents used in the production process.
 If a particular installation or premises’ solvents usage exceeds the specified thresholds for that type of activity, then that business is legally required to obtain a Certificate of Compliance from their respective local authority in order to continue operating.

-The Regulations do not provide any exemptions for the Dry Cleaning sector based on levels of solvents' usage.
-Therefore, all commercial installations (premises) where Dry Cleaning activity occurs are legally obliged to register with their local authority and obtain a Certificate of Compliance.
+The regulations do not provide any exemptions for the Dry Cleaning sector based on levels of solvents' usage.
+Therefore, all commercial premises where dry cleaning activity occurs are legally obliged to register with their local authority and obtain a Certificate of Compliance.